studentX/lab2/istio/README.md

    1. Image: k8sland/dictionary_svc_go:0.0.2
    1. Change the command to read /app/dictionary -d words.txt
    1. Deploy your dictionaryV1 manifest
+1. Define a dictionary service to watch to label app: dictionary in a file named dictionary.yml
+   1. Deploy your dictionary service
 2. Define a manifest for the hangman service in a manifest called hangman.yml
    1. Image: k8sland/hangman_svc_go:0.0.2
-   1. Change the command to read /app/hangman --url dictionary:4000
+   2. Change the command to read /app/hangman --url dictionary:4000
-   1. Define a K8s service for hangman to be exposed on nodeport: 30500
+   3. Define a K8s service for hangman to be exposed on nodeport: 30500
-   1. Deploy the hangman manifest
+   4. Deploy the hangman manifest
 3. Deploy the dictionary V1 service
 4. Define a manifest for a dictionaryV2 deployment in a manifest call
    1. Same image as above